Trump's Legal Woes: Fraud And Broken Laws

 Frequently asked questions

-Trump was ordered to pay $354.9 million in penalties and was banned from serving as an officer or director of any New York corporation for three years.
+Trump was ordered to pay $354.9 million in penalties for fraudulently overstating his net worth to dupe lenders.
+He was also banned from serving as an officer or director of any New York corporation for three years, and barred from applying for loans from any financial institution chartered in New York for the same period.

 Written by